AVDataStudio/ecommerce-sales-analysis/README.md

 - Outlier Detection (Box Plot): The profit distribution showed a strong right skew, with the majority of transactions generating moderate profit between approximately $200 and $700.
 The median profit is around $400, indicating a typical profit level for most transactions.
 However, several high-profit outliers exist, reaching up to nearly $3000, suggesting that certain transactions generate significantly higher profits than the majority.
 - Pairplot: The pairplot revealed important relationships between sales, profit, and quantity.
 Both sales and profit distributions are right-skewed, indicating that most transactions involve lower values while a few large transactions contribute significantly to total revenue.
 The scatter plots show a strong positive relationship between sales and profit, suggesting that higher revenue transactions tend to generate higher profits.
 Additionally, quantity demonstrates a positive relationship with both sales and profit, indicating that larger order sizes lead to higher transaction values and profitability.

-# Summary
-The analysis shows that the dataset maintains a consistent profit margin (~17.5%) across all product categories, indicating balanced pricing and cost structures.
-A strong positive correlation between sales and profit (0.83) suggests that increasing sales directly improves profitability.
-Moderate correlations between sales, profit, and quantity indicate that larger order sizes contribute to higher revenue and profit.
-Most transactions are small to moderate in value, while a few high-value transactions generate significantly higher profits.
-Overall, the results suggest that business performance is primarily driven by higher sales volume and larger transactions while maintaining stable profit margins.